Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 Rear extensions often benefit the most from PDR, but you must ensure they don’t compromise your neighbours’ light and privacy.
 The key requirements include:

-• Projection limits of 3 metres (for semi-detached/terraced homes) or 4 metres (for detached homes)
+• Projection limits of 3 metres (semi-detached/terraced) or 4 metres (detached)

 • Eaves no higher than 3 metres if the extension is within 2 metres of a side boundary